Innovixx-Development/payload-nextjs-boilerplate/readme.md

 # Payload + NextJS Server-Rendered TypeScript Boilerplate

+This project was originally a fork of an official Payload and has since been moved to the [examples directory in the official payload repo](https://github.com/payloadcms/payload/tree/master/examples/custom-server)

 This repo contains a boilerplate that'll get you going on a Payload install combined with a NextJS frontend.

 When you use Payload, you plug it into _**your**_ Express server.
 That's a fundamental difference between Payload and other CMS / application frameworks.
 It means that when you use Payload, you're adding Payload to your app, and not building a "Payload app".